Barney Ross: Later life and death

 Following World War II, Ross supported the creation of Israel by reportedly smuggling weapons to the newly established state.
 He also offered to lead a group of Jewish war veterans called the "George Washington Legion," alongside British organizer Major Samuel Wiser.
 Additionally, Ross allied with the Bergson Group, a militant Zionist organization.

 Ross spent his last days using his celebrity status in promotional work for casinos and other businesses.
 He remained with his second wife, Cathy Howlett, although they never had children.
 He was happy he reached the two goals he had set: reunite his family and become a world champion in boxing.
 He wrote an autobiography titled No Man Stands Alone.

 In Sport Life's July 1951 edition, the author pointed out to readers to be aware of tricksters impersonating sport personalities to gain gifts and freebies.
 The magazine closed the article by highlighting how Ross had walked into a restaurant, where a faker was impersonating Jackie "Kid" Berg and was surrounded by admirers.
-"So you're Jackie Kid Berg?" the inwardly boiling Ross inquired as he approached the 200 pounder.
+"So you're Jackie Kid Berg?" the inwardly boiling Ross inquired as he approached the 200-pounder.
 "Sure" the faker responded.
 Ross then threw a right hand punch and flattened the phony.
 "If you were really Jackie Kid Berg, you could have easily taken that punch without going down!"

 He also remained loyal to his friend Jack Ruby and testified as a character witness on Ruby's behalf at his trial for killing Lee Harvey Oswald, who was charged with the killings of President John F. Kennedy and Dallas patrolman, J. D. Tippit.

 Ross died in his hometown Chicago of throat cancer at the age of 57 and is buried at Rosemont Park Cemetery.

 His relatives include Yuri Rasovsky, Solomon Rosowsky and Baruch Leib Rosowsky.

 Awards and honors

 In 1936, the Chicago Golden Gloves created a new sportsmanship trophy named after Ross to be awarded to the outstanding welterweight.
 The Aleph Zadik Aleph chapter located in Chicago's south suburbs (primarily in Flossmoor, Homewood, and Olympia Fields), is named in his honor.

+In 1999, the Associated Press ranked Ross as the second-greatest light welterweight and fifth-greatest welterweight of the 20th century.
+In 2002, The Ring magazine ranked him 21st on its list of the "80 Best Fighters of the Last 80 Years."
+ESPN ranked Ross as the 22nd-greatest boxer of all time in 2007.
+Three years later, Bleacher Report ranked him as the 12th-greatest Jewish athlete of all time.
+In 2012, Complex included Ross on its list of "The Most Badass Jewish Sports Figures of All Time."